 How can we account for these problems?
 Evaluating a centre's performance based on its size We can determine whether the indicator of a centre (as a percentage) is statistically different to the national average.
 This statistical difference is partly determined by the number of individuals used to calculate the indicator.
-Adjust for patient mix We can adjust indicators based on several important features of the centre's patient population, such as year of birth and geographical origin/mode of HIV acquisition (Dutch men who have sex with men (MSM), Non-Dutch MSM, Dutch non-MSM, and Non-Dutch non-MSM).
-What is a funnel plot?
-A funnel plot is a graphical depiction that allows us to view a centre's indicator compared to the national average.
-It can help account for the problems listed above.
-The following are key components of this plot: Patient size The x -axis depicts the number of patients considered in a given indicator.
+Adjust for patient mix We can adjust indicators based on several important features of the centre's patient population, such as year of birth and geographical origin/mode of HIV acquisition (Dutch men who have sex with men (MSM), Non-Dutch MSM, Dutch non-MSM, and Non-Dutch non-MSM). compared to the nation nical depiction that allows us to view a centre's indicator nal average.
+It can help account for the problems listed re key components of this plot: Patient size The x -axis depicts the number of patients considered in a given indicator.
 For example, this number could be the total number of patients entering care in 2016, the total number of patients in care in 2018, etc. Adjusted % The y -axis depicts the percentage of patients who have achieved a given indicator.
 This indicator is adjusted for patient mix.
 Centre's indicator Dots depict each centre's indicator (adjusted %), which are plotted with respect to the number of patients included in the calculation of the indicator.
 Comparison to the national average A solid line depicts the national average.
 We can create boundaries that indicate (i) the highest indicator level a centre should achieve based on what we statistically expect from the national average ("upper" boundary) or (ii) the lowest indicator level a centre should achieve based on what we statistically expect from the national average ("lower" boundary).
 These boundaries make the form of a "funnel."
 The calculation of these boundaries is based on a statistical difference (±2 standard deviations) from the national average.